openactive/openactive-test-suite/packages/openactive-broker-microservice/README.md

 ### `datasetSiteUrl`

-The URL of the dataset site of the booking system under test.
+The URL of the dataset site of the Booking System under test.
 This dataset site is used to configure the test suite.

 ```json
   "datasetSiteUrl": "https://reference-implementation.openactive.io/openactive",